TheRoboticClan/Autonomus-3.0/README.md

 *Together we developed a robot car that can drive autonomously.
 We use two motors, one for the rear wheels and one for the steering axle.
 An ultrasonic sensor to detect obstacles and a cell phone to spot all the obstacles.
 We use the Arduino Uno microcontroller for our project.*

-#Content#
+Content
 ==
 >
 - **schemes**: contains a schematic diagram in PNG format of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they are connected to each other.

-- **src**: contains code of control software for all components which were programmed to participate in the competition.
+- [src](path:src): contains code of control software for all components which were programmed to participate in the competition.

 - **t-photos**: contains 2 photos of the team (an official one and one funny photo with all team members).